koti-pl/PLSample/README.md

 > 3. Ensure that there is always one active campaign synced on the terminal to run any loyalty
      program.
 If there are no active campaigns, PLM will be in an inactive state with no campaign running.
-> 4. To start using triggers, Make sure you have added the permission <uses-permission android:name=" co.paymentLoyalty.permission.TRIGGER" />
-> 5. Make sure the service connection is established before sending any triggers with service based approach.
+> 4. Make sure the service connection is established before sending any triggers with service based approach.